Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumer.md

 ### Jemdet Nasr period

 Jemdet Nasr is named after the type site Tell Jemdet Nasr in Iraq.
 What defines the period is the distinctive painted pottery.
 Developments during this period mainly focuses on the [[Cuneiform]] script changing from being a pictographic language into using more simplified letters.

+## Early Dynastic period

+The early dynastic period is famous for when Gilgamesh is said to have ruled Sumeria.